dmbarbour/awelon/AboutABC.md

 ## Staged Programming

-A special location value is 'static', which describes values that can be computed within the current code fragment, at compile time.
-(Static values still have latency.)
+ABC systems should track which values can be computed at compile time, within the current code fragment.
+These are 'static' values.
 Numbers, text, and blocks represented directly in code are always static.
-Static values can be used at any location we can communicate code.

 The notion of 'static' values and computations becomes an effective basis for implicit staged programming.
 Many computations within code can be performed before running the code.
 Further, statics are useful for modeling user-defined types.

 ## Capabilities and Side Effects